oslabs-beta/OpticQL/README.md

 ### Additional Usage Notes

-* OpticQL includes functionality to **view and store historical GraphQL response data within IndexedDB**, which can be viewed inside of the Electron app's **dev tools (console)**.
-In order to open dev tools inside Electron, please press [Command + Option + J --- need to verify]
+* OpticQL includes functionality to **view and store historical GraphQL response data within IndexedDB**, which can be **viewed inside of the Electron app's dev tools (console)**.
+In order to open dev tools inside Electron, please press Command + Option + I (Mac users) or Control + Shift + I (Windows users)
-* At this time, **GraphQL queries and mutations are supported**; however, fragments are not currenty supported
+* At this time, **only GraphQL queries and mutations are supported**.
+Fragments are not currenty supported
-* After a current GraphQL request has been made, you can click on the **Expand Performance Metrics** button to view field-level resolver performance data; however, please note that you should click the **Expand Performance Metrics** button again to close the pop-up window (i.e., do not click the red 'x' button in the pop-up frame, or else the Electron app will need to be restarted [or refreshed??] to work)
+* After a current GraphQL request has been made, you can click on the **Expand Performance Metrics** button to view **field-level resolver performance data**; however, please note that **you need to click the Expand Performance Metrics button again to close the pop-up window** (i.e., do not click the red 'x' button in the pop-up frame, or else the Electron app will need to be restarted (or refreshed) to work)

 <!-- GETTING STARTED -->
 ## Getting Started is Easy